Television in Australia: Current affairs

 Current affairs programming is shown in a broad range of formats, ranging between tabloid-style current affairs shows to investigative programs such as Four Corners.

 ABC has had a long history of producing current affairs programs, including the award-winning This Day Tonight, the first regular current affairs program to be shown on Australian television and a training ground for many of Australia's best-known journalists.
 This Day Tonight was axed in 1978, however in the mid-1980s The 7.30 Report was launched in state-based editions (these were combined into a national program hosted by Kerry O'Brien in 1995).
 Four Corners, first seen in 1961, an investigative documentary series modelled on the BBC's Panorama, has also won many awards and broken stories previously not covered by other media outlets.

-Other current affairs programs include news and analysis program Lateline, 7.30, Foreign Correspondent, Insiders, Offsiders and Australia Wide.
+Other current affairs programs include news and analysis program Lateline, 7.30, Foreign Correspondent, Insiders and Offsiders.

 SBS also shows a number of current affairs programs, such as Dateline, the country's longest-running international current affairs program, launched in 1984.
 Insight, originally conceived in 1999 as a domestic current affairs program, is a discussion forum focussing on a single issue.
 SBS's Indigenous Media Unit produces another program titled Living Black, which covers issues relevant to Australia's indigenous community.

-There are a number of commercial current affairs programs.
-The Seven Network, in addition to Sunrise, broadcasts Today Tonight, a tabloid current affairs program, every weeknight after its 6pm news bulletin.
-On the Nine Network, A Current Affair, first shown in 1971, competes directly with Today Tonight and has, since Ray Martin began presenting in 1994, provided a similar mix of content.
+On the Nine Network, A Current Affair, first shown in 1971 airs Monday — Saturday is the networks flagship current affairs program.
 On Sundays, 60 Minutes features a number of stories produced both locally and from its US counterpart.
-In the morning Sunday covers local and overseas news, politics, and current affairs, in addition to film reviews, politics, arts, and music.

-Political and interview program The Bolt Report is also shown on Sunday mornings, on Network 10.
+Channel 10 launched 10 News+ in 2025, as an hour long current affairs programme to replace long running panel show The Project.
+10 News+ was reduced to an air time of 30 minutes in 2026.

 On subscription television, Sky News Australia airs a number of news commentary and analysis shows such as Agenda, Sportsline, Sky Business Report, and Sky News Eco Report.
 A local version of Sky News Weather Channel was launched in 1999, joined in 2006 by Fox Sports News, a 24-hour sports news channel.
 Squawk Australia, a business news program shown from 6.00am, is seen on CNBC Asia.